-The Ordinary Shares of the Company are listed for trading on AIM and the Lima Stock Exchange (the "BVL") under the trading symbol "MIRL".
-The Company has been listed on AIM since 12 April 2007 and on the BVL since 11 December 2007.
+The Ordinary Shares of the Company are listed for trading on the London Stock Exchange AIM and the Lima Stock Exchange (the "BVL") under the trading symbol "MIRL" and the Toronto Stock Exchange (the "TSX") under the trading symbol "IRL".
+The Company has been listed on AIM since 12 April 2007, BVL since 11 December 2007 and TSX since 28 April 2010.